isan-Ethen/rusty-microkernel/README.md

 # rusty-microkernel
-This is an Microkernel OS written in Rust
+This is a Microkernel OS written in Rust